The Answers You’ve Been Looking For

 Stones upto 5 mm in the Ureter can be managed with medications and in majority of the patients they should pass out within in a span of 1-2 weeks with medications.
 Stones bigger than 5 mm may find it difficult to pass out with medications.
 The spontaneous passage rates with medications depends upon the location and size of the stone.
 A 6 mm stone has 50% probability, 7mm stone has 30%, 8mm stone has 20% and 9mm stone has just 10 % and stones bigger than 10 mm very rarely pass out spontaneously.
 If a stone fails to expel out within this period of conservative treatment, then an intervention either in the form of ESWL or RIRS is required.

 Stones upto 15 mm in the Upper Ureter and at the VUJ (Vesico Ureteric Junction) can be treated with ESWL with a success rates in the range of 80-90 percent.
 An endoscopic Intervention in the from of Ureteroscopy with Laser is required if ESWL fails to break the stone.

 Stones in the Mid and Lower Ureter

 ESWL is not an ideal choice of treatment for mid ureteric stones.
 The success rates are poor and invariably the patient requires an endoscopic surgery.
-It is recommended to undergo an endoscopic intervention if conservative treatment fails.
+It is recommended to undergo an URS if conservative treatment fails.

 Stones in the Lower Ureter & VUJ